A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design: Introduction

 \section{Introduction}

-Over the past few decades, polymers have become the cornerstone of modern life, underpinning countless technologies from lightweight structural materials~\cite{naskar2016polymer} and flexible electronics~\cite{kang2015polymer} to energy storage~\cite{chen2023ladderphane}, catalysis~\cite{taylor2015catalysts}, and biomedicine~\cite{chen2019facile}.
-As macromolecules formed through the covalent bonding of numerous monomers, polymers embody the art of molecular condensation that transforms simple building blocks into functional materials, offering exceptional tunability while complicating experimentation~\cite{audus2017polymer}.
-Traditionally, researchers rely on wet-lab experiments and computational methods (e.g., molecular dynamics simulations and polymer informatics tools), complemented by analytical characterization, to perform polymer studies.
-However, these approaches are expensive, time-consuming, and dependent on substantial domain expertise, thereby struggling to meet the rapidly increasing demands~\cite {chen2021polymer, zhang2023transferring, zhang2024multi}.
-In this context, with the remarkable success of artificial intelligence across scientific fields~\cite{wang2023scientific, xia2023systematic, van2023ai, han2025survey}, deep learning methods are emerging as a promising avenue for advancing polymer science~\cite{mcdonald2023applied, dobrynin2023forensics, liu2025harnessing}.
+In recent decades, linear polymers have become the cornerstone of modern life, underpinning innovations as diverse as lightweight structural materials~\cite{naskar2016polymer}, flexible electronics~\cite{kang2015polymer}, energy storage~\cite{chen2023ladderphane}, catalysis~\cite{taylor2015catalysts}, and biomedicine~\cite{chen2019facile}. \rre{As macromolecules formed through the covalent bonding of numerous monomers into continuous chains}, they embody the art of molecular condensation that transforms simple building blocks into functional materials, offering exceptional tunability while complicating experimentation~\cite{audus2017polymer}.
+Traditionally, researchers depend on wet-lab experiments and computational methods (e.g., molecular dynamics simulations and polymer informatics tools), complemented by analytical characterization, to investigate these linear systems.
+However, these approaches are expensive, time-consuming, and dependent on substantial domain expertise, thereby struggling to meet the rapidly increasing demands~\cite{chen2021polymer, zhang2023transferring, zhang2024multi}.
+In this context, driven by the remarkable success of artificial intelligence across scientific fields~\cite{wang2023scientific, xia2023systematic, van2023ai, han2025survey}, learning-based methods are emerging as a promising avenue for advancing polymer science~\cite{mcdonald2023applied, dobrynin2023forensics, liu2025harnessing}.